 A lot of thought goes into what the mother of the bride should wear, but what about dad?
 What should the father of the bride wear to his daughter's wedding?
 It's a huge event in his life: His little girl is getting married and chances are he'll be front and center giving her away.
 If ever there were a time to help dad plan an outfit, this is it.

 What Does the Father of the Bride Wear to the Wedding?

 The father of the bride's outfit should generally fall in line with what the groom and the groomsmen are wearing.
-This isn't to say that the father of the groom needs to be a carbon copy of the groomsmen, but he should complement them in terms of color and formality.
+This isn't to say that the father of the bride or groom needs to be a carbon copy of the groomsmen, but he should complement them in terms of color and formality.
 For example, if all the groomsmen are wearing light-colored suits, dad should opt for a lighter-hued suit, too.
-Or if the groom and bridal party are wearing tuxedos, the father of the groom should also wear a tuxedo.
+Or if the groom and bridal party are wearing tuxedos, the father of the bride or groom should also wear a tuxedo.